typst/packages/packages/preview/modern-unito-thesis/0.1.0/lib.typ

   // function or `none` if you don't need to include a logo
   logo: none,

-  // Are included by default with respectively an abstract.typ and
+  // Abstract of the thesis, set to none if not needed
-  // an acknowledgments.typ file, can be set to `false` if not needed
+  abstract: none,

-  abstract: true,
+  // Acknowledgments, set to none if not needed
-  acknowledgments: true,
+  acknowledgments: none,

   // The thesis' keywords, can be left empty if not needed
   keywords: none,